two-as-one/sub-domain/README.md

 Visit the [live version](https://sub-domain.herokuapp.com/)

 ##### Download
-Download the latest version of `/dist/sub-domain.###.html` and open it in your browser.
+Download the distributable `/dist/sub-domain.html` and open it in your browser.
+Everything is bundled into this html file so you can play it while offline.

 ### For developers